tloge/Cities_In_Italy/source/florence/index.rst

 and is where the Italian language originated.
 Florence is considered a world heritage site because of its historic culture, art, and architecture.
 It was also considered one of the most beautiful cities in the world by Forbes magazine.
-It is one the the best cities to tour in Italy.
+It is one the best cities to tour in Italy.

 ..  image:: florence.png